eix-js/reix/README.md

 -   Rxjs integration for that event emitter
 -   Generalised computation nodes

+And guess what, we even have [docs](https://mateiadrielrafael.github.io/reix/) (well tehnically those are generated from comments but who cares).

 ## Why?

 I started working on this because i want to have some nice tools to use during game jams?